eehlers/eehlers.github.io/ledger.01.message.md

 Before signing the message, bitcoin prepends to it the magic string `Bitcoin Signed Message:`.
 This is to prevent someone from tricking you into signing something that you shouldn't, such as a transaction.

-Normally, in order to verify a signature cryptographically, you would need the message, the signature, and the public key.
-However, the ECDSA cryptography underlying bitcoin supports derivation of the public key given the message and the signature.
-Bitcoin exploits this feature of ECDSA and hence bitcoin can verify a signature using only the message, the public key is not required.
-Usually you pass to the verification function the address against which the message was signed, the function derives the public key and confirms that it matches the given address.
+Normally, in order to verify an ECDSA signature, you would need the message, the signature, and the public key.
+However, the ECDSA cryptography underlying bitcoin supports implicit derivation of the public key(s) for which the signature would be valid, given the message and the signature.
+Namely, there are two public keys, associated to the ECDSA signature nonce k generating an elliptic curve point k.G = (x, y) with an odd or even y coordinate.
+Bitcoin message signing exploits this feature of ECDSA and hence can verify a signature using only the message and the address associated to the public key (plus the information about y being odd or even).
+The public key itself is not required.
+You pass to the verification function the address against which the message was signed, the function derives the public key and confirms that it matches the given address.

 ## Seed Phrase